MarcosCosmos/cg-cpp-bundler/readme.md

 #What Is This?
-This is a script for bundling small C++ projects into a single to upload to CodinGame by resolving includes, include guards, and accompanying .cpp files
+This is a script for bundling small C++ projects into a single file, to upload to CodinGame by resolving includes, include guards, and accompanying .cpp files

 #How Do I Use It?
 Usage is simple.
 Assuming you've got python3 installed correctly, just run the script (located at src/bundler.py in this repo) in python3, supplying a path to the source file containing your main method, and a path to the file you want the bundled code to be saved into as command line arguments.